What Is AI Slop? Why Low-Quality AI Content Is Destroying Trust and SEO in 2026

 - Real examples from eCommerce: fake reviews, product spam, and UGC flooding

-- How Google and major platforms are responding with algorithm changes
+- How Google and major platforms are responding with algorithm and policy changes

-- The business cost: why consumer trust drops when content feels artificial
+- The business cost: why trust drops when content feels artificial

-- Detection strategies that work better than AI tools
+- Detection strategies that work better than relying on AI detectors alone

 - The difference between AI slop and strategic AI workflows

-Analysis in this article combines industry trend data, platform policy changes, and observed patterns from the growing AI content landscape.
+Analysis in this article combines platform policy changes, industry reporting, and observed patterns from the growing AI content landscape.
 Some insights reflect broader industry observations rather than specific proprietary studies.

 What Is AI Slop?
 The 2025 Word of the Year That's Reshaping Business

-Here's what makes content qualify as AI slop:
+Here's what usually makes content qualify as AI slop:

-- Generic, templated structure that follows predictable AI patterns
+- Generic, templated structure that follows predictable patterns

-- Vague, generalized information without specific insights or examples
+- Vague, generalized information without clear takeaways or examples

 - Repetitive phrasing and corporate-speak like "in today's digital landscape"